How can songs and music help you learn French?

 (i) Duolingo

-Duolingo has various lessons and exercises to help students learn French.
-It also covers some musical elements in its curriculum.
+Duolingo provides a range of lessons and exercises to help students learn French.
+Its curriculum also includes some musical elements.

-It’s not centered on music.
-It still has songs and audio tasks to help learners improve their listening skills.
+Although not centered on music, it still includes songs and audio tasks to help learners improve their listening skills.

 (ii) Rosetta Stone

-Rosetta Stone provides interactive language learning courses.
+Rosetta Stone offers interactive language-learning courses.
 The TruAccent™ speech recognition technology helps learners improve their pronunciation.

-While not centered on music, this app includes audio features, songs, and music to reinforce language learning.
+Although not centered on music, this app includes audio features and songs to reinforce language learning.

 (iii) Babbel